jondashkyle/project-starterkit/readme.md

 ### browserify

-webpack is the stuff nightmares are made of. the browserify cli is focused, and does everything i need to do when paired with [npm scripts](https://gist.github.com/substack/7819530). to get a little static server running rapidly with live refresh, i use [budo](https://github.com/mattdesl/budo).
+webpack is the stuff nightmares are made of. the browserify cli is focused, and does everything i need to do when paired with [npm scripts](https://gist.github.com/substack/7819530). [budo](https://github.com/mattdesl/budo) is used to get a little static server running rapidly with live refresh.

-## installation

-- run `npm install` to configure dependencies
-- run `npm run watch` to spin up internal http server
-- run `npm run build` to bundle the js into `public/bundles`

 ## structure